salesforce/utam-js-recipes/README.md

 ## Run Salesforce Mobile test

+- There are two sample tests under `force-app/test/mobile`: `navigation.spec.js` is against Community playground application and `login.spec.js` is against Salelsforce application.
 - Follow the instructions at [Get Started for Mobile](https://utam.dev/guide/get_started_utam#get-started-for-mobile) to set up your local simulator/emulator.
 - Make sure that [Appium](https://github.com/appium/appium#readme) and [node.js](https://nodejs.org/en/) are installed on your machine.
 - Update the wdio configuration file:
-For an iOS test, update `wdio.conf.ios.js` file to configure the test device name(appium:deviceName), iOS version(appium:platformVersion), and the full path for the test application(appium:app):
+For an iOS test, update `wdio.conf.xx.ios.js` ((wdio.conf.sapp.ios.js is for test against Salesforce App, and wdio.conf.mpcc.ios.js is for test against Community Playground App) file to configure the test device name(appium:deviceName), iOS version(appium:platformVersion), and the full path for the test application(appium:app):

 ```js
 'appium:deviceName': 'iPhone 12',